oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```

-Feel free to look at the script, it just uses kubectl to ussue commands, we just script it to reduce the amount of copy-and-paste
+Feel free to look at the script, it just uses kubectl to issue commands, we just script it to reduce the amount of copy-and-paste

 If you had made a mistake editing the file or get an error when executing it just re-edit the *create-secrets.sh* script and run it again, it will reset to a known state before creating the secrets again so running it multiple times is safe.